Barrett's Privateers: Cover versions

-The popularity of "Barrett's Privateers" has inspired cover versions by many bands, such as the pirate metal band Alestorm on their third album, Back Through Time.
+The popularity of "Barrett's Privateers" has inspired cover versions by many bands, such as the pirate metal band Alestorm on its third album, Back Through Time.
 This cover also features a guitar solo by Heri Joensen from Týr.

-The Australian band Weddings Parties Anything and the folk group Schooner Fare also covered this song.

-Phil 'Swill' Odgers singer with UK band The Men They Couldn't Hang does a rousing solo version after learning the words and melody from Weddings Parties Anything backstage over a few beers at Mariposa Folk Festival 1989.
-It's become a firm live favourite ever since.

-Covered by Canadian folk band The Irish Descendants on their 1994 album Gypsies & Lovers.

-Covered by Fisherman's Friends on their 2002 album Home From the Sea.

-Covered by the Corries and released on their 2006 album Barrett's Privateers.
-In this version, the line "I wish I was in Sherbrooke now" is replaced with "I wish I was in Edinburgh now".

-Covered by Blackbeard's Tea Party on their 2011 album Tomorrow We'll Be Sober.

 In 2012 the Kingston Trio recorded an a cappella version on Born at the Right Time and Celtic punk band the Real McKenzies covered it on Westwinds.

-As part of a comedy bit on The Late Show with Stephen Colbert in July, 2022, both the host and Jack White sang the first verse together, neither of them knowing that the other knew the song.
-Stephen Colbert had sung the song before in March, 2022 with Michael Bublé.
+As part of a comedy bit on The Late Show with Stephen Colbert in 2022, the host and Jack White sang the first verse together, neither of them knowing that the other knew the song.
+Colbert had sung the song before with Michael Bublé.